PyVisA: Visualization and analysis of path sampling results¶

 - Folder: choose an ensemble number or select all of them.

-- Cycles: select the minimum and maximum cycle number, where a cycle is a Monte Carlo move, i.e. a trajectory for each ensemble.
+ACC), rejected (REJ), or both (BOTH).
+See Path status codes for all status codes. - Cycles: select the minimum and maximum cycle number, where a cycle is a Monte Carlo move, i.e. a trajectory for each ensemble.

-- Data shift: shift the x - y data.
+- Data shift: shift the x-y data.
 This can be useful in the case of a cyclic order parameter such as an angle or dihedral.

 - Interfaces: toggle interface lines (2D plot) or planes (3D plot) It requires that x is the main order parameter (OP1).